Dry Mouth and Hyperemesis Gravidarum

 Management

 • Drink water often in small amounts.
+Eliminate sugar containing beverages or limit to once daily and with meals.

-• Use fluoride rinse.
+• Use fluoride rinse nightly.

 Gastroesophageal reflux and Hyperemesis gravidarum are both common in pregnancy and can cause enamel erosions.